 Exchange rate fluctuations significantly influence global investment returns.
 For this reason, part of Orbis' research effort is devoted to forecasting currency trends.
 Taking into account these expected trends, the Investment Manager actively reviews the Fund's currency exposure.
-Those currencies held but considered vulnerable may be sold in favour of those considered more attractive.
+In doing so, it places particular focus on managing the Fund's exposure to those currencies less likely to hold their long-term value.

-Since inception and over the latest five-year period, the Fund has outperformed its benchmark net of fees.
+Since inception, the Fund has outperformed its benchmark net of fees.
 The Fund will experience periods of underperformance in pursuit of its objective of creating long-term wealth for investors.
 The Fund's holdings usually differ meaningfully from the 60/40 Index.